cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 // FileSeeding/RelayRegister/ChainFoundersClaim transactions results are not in critical state key value.

 ```
+* voting purpose is to find mutable range point, no longer .
-* for each node verification only happens after mutable range.
+* for chain choose, verification start from mutable range point by voting.
-* for every income new state root, half for voting; half for verification.
+* for every income new state root, half used for voting; half for verification.
+In voting, there is no verification only counting the roots.
-* each node only save prune range to mutable range information. prune range is 1 year, mutable range 1 week.
+* each node only save from PruneRange to MutableRange.

 ## Constants
 * 1 MutableRange:  1 week
 * 2 PruneRange: 1 year
 * 3 RelaySwitchTimeUnit: relay time base, 15 seconds, which is what peers comes to their scheduled relays.
 * 4 WakeUpTime: sleeping mode wake up random range 5 minutes
-* 5 GenesisDefaultCoins: default coins 1,000,000
+* 5 GenesisCoins: default coins 1,000,000.
+Integer, no decimals.
 * 6 initial difficulty according to the BlockTime.
 * 7 MinBlockTime :  5 minutes;  this is fixed block time. do not let user choose as for now.
 * 8 MaxBlockTime: 30 minutes, when no body mining, you have to generate blocks.